"No shame": Fans kick as actor Timini unboxes brand new iPhone 16

 - Just recently, the movie star shared a video on Snapchat showing the moment he unboxed the brand-new device

-- This came only days after he suggested fans buy the phone for him, and netizens have reacted to the new development
+- This came only days after he dropped hints for fans about getting the phone for him, and netizens have reacted to the new development

 CHECK OUT: No Location Limits!
 Master Copywriting from Anywhere in Nigeria with Our Convenient Online Course.
 Enroll & Get Started Today!